-Hands Full of Blooms has a new blog post (<— please follow the link to read before continuing this post) regarding The Bedridden Project, which collaborates with children’s/orphans’ aid organizations and fundraises for caregivers for children who are in bedridden wards or “laying down rooms” in poor or destitute orphanages.
-In one of the featured orphanages’ laying down rooms, one of the children HFoB family is adopting, Lee, lives, along with two other boys who have families coming for them (previously *Phoenix and *Denzel on Reece’s Rainbow), whom I have written about before.
+Hands Full of Blooms has a new blog post (please follow the link to read before continuing this post) regarding The Bedridden Project, which collaborates with children’s/orphans’ aid organizations and fundraises for caregivers for children who are in bedridden wards or “laying down rooms” in poor or destitute orphanages.
+In one of the featured orphanages’ laying down rooms, one of the children HFoB family is adopting, *Lee, lives, along with two other boys who have families coming for them (previously *Phoenix and *Denzel on Reece’s Rainbow), whom I have written about before.

 HFoB family advocates for these children who have no one else in the world.
 Some of them are true orphans, who have lost both parents, and others have living relatives who cannot take care of them due to their complex medical needs, financial insecurity, and other factors.
 These children in this particular institution are literally wasting away because it does not have the resources to care for the kids.
-They have accepted and then stopped assistance before through Maya’s Hope, but they have since canceled that assistance.
+They have accepted and then stopped assistance before through Maya’s Hope, but have since canceled that assistance.
 They are now seeking assistance once more, to the effect of hiring caregivers, which they are sorely lacking, as well as doctor’s visits to evaluate how much formula each child should be receiving in order to get back to the textbook definition of ‘health’ (that is to say, more than skin and bones).

 There are a number of children in this particular institution who are in fact available for international adoption right now.
-They can be viewed on Reece’s Rainbow, using the links provided by HFoB in their post (linked at the top of this post).
+They can be found on Reece’s Rainbow, using the links provided by HFoB in their post (linked at the top of this post).

 The situation is urgent.
 If you know anyone who is planning an adoption, and would be open to a special needs adoption with the possibility of a child who has complex medical needs, please share this post with them, as well as HFoB’s original post.
 Browse the rest of their blog.
 They also have ongoing posts regarding children available for adoption who are listed on Reece’s Rainbow, who are aging out in their countries of origin.
 Aging out means they become unable to be adopted.